Energy and Mass Balances

 Areas of research

-Another important area is the research into the substitution of fossil carbon sources by biomass e.g. in the electric steelmaking process.
-Here again the investigations are conducted at laboratory and pilot-scale as well as in cooperation with industry at industrial plants.
+A particularly important area is currently research into decarbonisation, i.e. the substitution of fossil carbon carriers with e.g. biomass and biocoal as well as hydrogen in the electric steelmaking process.
+Here, too, investigations have been and are being carried out both on a laboratory and pilot plant scale as well as in industry.

 Ongoing research projects